Trump documents case dismissed by federal judge

 U.S. District Judge Aileen Cannon said in a 93-page order that she has granted Trump's bid to dismiss the indictment based on the unlawful funding and appointment of special counsel Jack Smith, who brought the charges against the former president.

+An attorney for De Oliveira, the Mar-a-Lago property manager, said in a statement, "We certainly agree with the court's decision.
+But this case has been absurd from the start and Carlos should never have been but in this situation by the government."

+The decision can be appealed to the U.S. Court of Appeals for the 11th Circuit and then the U.S. Supreme Court.

-The dismissal of the case caps a stunning weekend for the former president, who was the target of an assassination attempt during a rally in Butler County, Pennsylvania.
+The dismissal of the case caps a stunning weekend for the former president, who was the target of an assassination attempt during a rally in Butler County, Pennsylvania, on Saturday.
 Trump said a bullet grazed his ear while he was addressing the crowd of his supporters.
 The gunman, identified by the FBI as 20-year-old Thomas Matthew Crooks, was killed by Secret Service.

 Trump is poised to formally accept the Republican presidential nomination at the party's convention in Milwaukee, which kicks off Monday.